felipequaquio/nlw3/README.md

 # Home
 Application created for study the Javascript stack (Node.js, React and React Native)

+This app was created to search for orphanages in a city using a map, see details of operation and register new orphanages.

 To run application, follow one of the steps bellow.

 **1- Using Docker**